moogacs/docs.buf.build/docs/introduction.md

 title: Introduction
 ---

-Buf's long-term goal is to enable [Schema-Driven Development](https://buf.build/blog/api-design-is-stuck-in-the-past): a future where APIs are defined consistently, in a way that service owners and clients can depend on.
+Buf's goal is to shift API development toward a [schema-driven paradigm](https://buf.build/blog/api-design-is-stuck-in-the-past) and thus pave the way for a future in which APIs are defined in a way that service owners and clients can depend on.

-Defining APIs using an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) provides a number of benefits over simply exposing REST/JSON services, and today, [Protobuf](https://developers.google.com/protocol-buffers) is the most stable, widely-adopted IDL in the industry.
+Defining APIs using an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) provides a number of benefits over simply exposing REST/JSON services, and today, [Protobuf](https://developers.google.com/protocol-buffers) is the most stable, widely adopted IDL in the industry.
 However, as it stands, using Protobuf is much more difficult than using JSON as your data transfer format.

 Buf is building tooling to make Protobuf reliable and user friendly for service owners and clients, while keeping it the obvious choice on the technical